 Standard Fonts

-There are 14 standard fonts that are not embedded in the document when you use them.
+There are 14 Type 1 fonts, known as the standard 14 fonts, that are not embedded in the document when you use them.
 These fonts can be accessed through the FontsRepository class.
 The standard fonts are listed below:

 Font Name